High Country Solution Logo

 Air Sealing and Moisture Control

-Air infiltration can compromise any insulation method.
-Spray foam creates a continuous air barrier that helps prevent cold drafts, dust, and moisture entry.
-In pole barns, which are often vented and experience large temperature gradients, this control reduces interior condensation and microbial growth.
+Air infiltration undermines almost any insulation method.
+Spray foam for pole barn walls creates a continuous air barrier that limits cold drafts, dust, and moisture entry.
+Pole barns are often vented and experience large temperature swings between interior and exterior surfaces, so this control matters more here than in a conventional home.
+Reducing air movement through the wall assembly directly cuts interior condensation and the microbial growth that follows it.

-Bonus Tip: For pole barns used to store feed, machinery, or livestock, moisture resistance can extend the lifespan of both the structure and its contents.
+For buildings used to store feed, machinery, or house livestock, better moisture resistance also means a longer service life for both the structure and whatever is stored inside it.

 R-Value and Temperature Stability